reasonwithoutrestraint/site/README.md

 Error Theory
 - (1) J.L.
 Mackie, Ethics: Inventing Right and Wrong

+---

+Contemporary

 New Naturalists
-- (1) Michael Smith, The Moral Problem
+- (1) Michael Smith, from The Moral Problem
 - (2) Peter Railton, “Moral Realism”
 - (3) R.M.
 Firth, “Ethical Absolutism and the Ideal Observer”

 New Non-naturalists
+- (2) David Wiggins, “A Sensible Subjectivism?”
 - (2) John McDowell, “Values and Secondary Qualities”
-- (2) David Wiggins, “A Sensible Subjectivism?”

 New Expressivists
 - (1) Allan Gibbard, from Wise Choices, Apt Feelings